arpitingle/virtualcom/README.md

 python3 sender.py
 ```

-3. Open a new terminal window and naviage the directory where the scripts are located and run this command
+3. Open a new terminal window and navigate the directory where the scripts are located and run this command
 ```
 python3 receiver.py
 ```